bsurc/docs/docs/software/apptainer.md

 # Apptainer

 [Apptainer](https://apptainer.org){:target="_blank"} is a containerization tool specifically designed for HPC systems.
-The HPC adminstrators can build a container if it is the right fit for your software stack.
+The HPC administrators can build a container if it is the right fit for your software stack.
 This is typically the case if your software has complex dependencies, or requires very specific versions of tools or dependencies.